People Management

 You could also offer training programs to fill critical knowledge gaps within the organization.
 Let’s say your software development team desperately needs help but experienced external hires are too expensive.
 Finding current employees who are interested in development and training them can be a better investment than bringing in new engineers.

-Talent management systems let you organize all of your internal hiring processes and methodologies—as well as your employees’ skills and interests—in one place.
+Recruitment software lets you organize all of your internal hiring processes and methods—as well as your employees’ skills and interests—in one place.

 This helps streamline internal recruiting.
-It also helps ensure each applicant is judged by the same standards.
+It also helps ensure each applicant is judged by the same standards as external candidates.

 Retain and Nurture Top Talent